dndadush/DIMAG-Summer-School-2026/README.md

-Welcome to homepage for the "Geometry and Algorithms of Linear Programming" lectures, which is part of the IBS DIMAG 2026 Summer School on  Summer School on Combinatorics and Algorithms (https://combialgo.dimag.kr/2026/).
+Welcome to homepage for the "Geometry and Algorithms of Linear Programming" lectures, which is part of the 2026 Summer School on Summer School on Combinatorics and Algorithms (https://combialgo.dimag.kr/2026/) at KAIST.

 This repository contains the lecture notes and slides in the main folder, and the exercises and colab files in respective folders.
 Materials will be made available as the course progresses.